 With your partner, you will present the case to the class in a case conference format.
 The purpose is to practice communicating essential client information to others in a brief manner similar to an IEP meeting.
-The case presentation should be a brief (< 10 minute) verbal presentation that includes referral information, test results, and summary.
+The case presentation should be a brief (< 10 minute) verbal presentation that includes important pieces of the referral information, test results, and summary.
+Consider using graphics provided in feedback session.